 In the year 800 Charlemagne was crowned emperor by the pope.
 He was the first emperor of western Europe after the fall of the Roman empire..
 He saw himself as successor of the Roman emperors and counterpart of the Byzantine emperors who ruled in the east.
 As such he looked back at antiquity and studied it.

-Kings and emperors would travel between their different residences with their household and all their belongings, including furniture.
-They did not have a fixed place of residence.
-The residences were built in the spirit of Roman and Byzantie palaces and called 'Pfalzes'.
+Kings and emperors would travel between their different palaces with their household and all their belongings, including furniture.
+They did not have one fixed abode.
+The palaces were built in the spirit of Roman and Byzantie palaces and called 'Pfalzes'.
 A Pfalz was a large walled complex consisting of halls, living and service rooms, a chapel and sometimes a writing school(also called scriptorium) that produced books.
 Until the 13th Century over 100 such palaces were built all over the empire.

 In the long run the basilica turned out to be the prevailing shape for churches.
 This building type took its shape from the antique Roman basilica.
 It had a high, long nave with lower aisles on both sides.
 This shape allowed windows to bring light through the upper part of the nave as well as the aisles and therefore make the large interior brighter.
 The entrance or multiple entrances were on the narrow western side of the building.3 This entrance side had the appearence of a seperate building with towers and was often built on a square floorplan in the manner of Byzantine churches.
 This so-called westwork was used for instance for batisms and had a gallery on the upper floor from where masses could be watched.
 On the opposite side of the church was the apse, a half circular extension of the nave.
 In front of the apse the altar was located.
 This position opposite of the entrance immediately focuses everyone's view to the place of the religious acts of the priest.
 Usually this space was also raised a few steps higher than the major part of the building.